sandeepkraju123goku/To-Do-List/README.md

-# To-Do-List
+# Project Title

-ToDoList is general-purpose, which can be used for simple home lists or to manage complex multi-user purpose.
+TO-DO LIST

 ## Getting Started

-ITS IS A RGB(RED,GREEN,BLUE) COLOR GUESSING GAME.
+ToDoList is general-purpose, which can be used for simple home lists or to manage complex multi-user purpose.

 ### Prerequisites